MISSION STATEMENT OF SAINT HELENA SCHOOL

 Conduct Code

-Our school’s rootedness in Gospel values holds that we strive to have respect for ourselves, our classmates, our teachers, and any adult standing in place of a teacher (teacher-aides, lunch and recess aides, bus drivers, etc.).
+Our school’s rootedness in Gospel values holds that we strive to have respect for ourselves, our classmates, our teachers, and any adult standing in place of a teacher (teacher-aides, lunch and recess aides, bus drivers, Parish staff, etc.).
 This respect also includes property and personal belongings.
 Any breach of these values in school will result in disciplinary action appropriate to the situation.
 For the purpose of clarity, “school” includes school buildings, school grounds, and school-sponsored social events, trips, sporting events, buses, and bus stops.

 Discipline

 A student enrolled at Saint Helena School assumes total responsibility for personal conduct.
 Discipline is considered an aspect of development, not a form of punishment.
 Since there are times when a student may find it difficult to achieve appropriate self-discipline, it is necessary for the school to indicate specific unacceptable behavior for which discipline is necessary.
 An Incident Report or a Conduct Referral is issued when a student fails to obey school regulations in the classroom, schoolyard, cafeteria, library, hall, bathroom, gym class, church, or for misconduct anywhere in the school or school premises.
+Chewing gum is not permitted on school property at any time.

 Incident Reports

-Incident Reports may be issued for failure to complete homework and school assignments, not getting tests signed, lateness for class, improper use of technology, chewing gum, uniform infractions, as a warning for inappropriate behavior, or for incidents at the teacher’s discretion.
 An Incident Report may also be issued to report positive behavior.
-An Incident Report is sent through FACTS and is a way for both the parent and all of a child’s teachers to keep track of a child’s progress during the school year.
-A child’s homeroom teacher is able to view all incident reports when completing a child’s report card.
-If a child continues to receive an incident report for the same infraction, a conduct referral will be issued.
+An Incident Report through FACTS is a way for both the parent and all the student’s teachers to keep track of a student’s progress during the school year.
+A student’s homeroom teacher can view all incident reports when completing a student’s report card.

 Conduct Referral